edarc/sxml-jaxp/README.rst

   way to express a processing instruction in SXML.
 Advice and suggestions welcome.

+* Add support for interoperating with the ``clojure.xml`` data format, and investigate if there is anything interesting to add for traversing SXML with ``clojure.walk``.

 * XPath support would be pretty awesome.
 This can probably be done by providing some help with feeding SXML into a ``Document``, along with a function to run XPath expressions against it and SXMLify the result.